Strong winds, heavy rain may pummel New York on Sandy anniversary

 Temperatures in New York City will go from the upper 60s this weekend to the 50s on Monday.

-Gusty winds will move in with the front on Sunday, but the ferocity of the winds speed is dependent on if the low tracks up the coast.
+Gusty winds will move in with the front on Sunday, but the ferocity of the winds’ speed is dependent on where the low pressure comes ashore.

-There is still a ton of uncertainty with this system.
-We are nearing the end of a very active hurricane season.
-But winter is just around the corner.
+There is still a bit of uncertainty with this system.
+We are, thankfully, nearing the end of a very active hurricane season.